Akash-S-010/Akash-S-010/README.md

 ---

-### 🔭 My Current Focus
-- Developing expertise in designing and optimizing RESTful APIs with Node.js and Express.js.
-- Enhancing skills in building responsive and dynamic user interfaces using React TailwindCSS and TypeScript
-- Exploring cloud-based deployment strategies with tools like Firebase and Vercel.
-- Incresing the number of projects.

----

 ### 🌱 What I’m Learning
 - Focusing Performance Optimization, Code Quality & Best Practices, Security, Scalability & Maintainability
 - Advanced React patterns and state management with Redux Toolkit.